Scevitee/Numerical-Analysis-Quartz/content/index.md

 - All definitions and theorems in the textbook
 - Reiteration / explanation of code found in the textbook that I found confusing
 - Reactive examples (using sliders, radio buttons, etc)
-- Modified version of at least one example per section
+- A modified version of at least one exercise per section

 The tool I'm using for this has some convenience features in place:
 - Full text search